|Contents of this page

 RF Step Attenuator

-The output power level is controlled by a step attenuator between preamp and the broadband booster amplifier (image 21):
+The output power level is further controlled and adapted by a step attenuator between preamp and the broadband booster amplifier (image 21):

 The step attenuator offers a bandwith from 1 MHz to 4 GHz with an attenuation of max.
 31.5 dB in 0.5 dB steps.
 The power supply required is 5 V DC.